 big water, and

-Ben quickly realized he wouldn't be going left of the hole.
-He squared
+Ben quickly realizes he can't get left of the hole, squares

-up and dropped in, disappearing for a tense moment but resurfacing
+up and droppes in, disappearing for a tense moment yet resurfacing

 clear of backwash.

 Ben Stookesberry in the run out.

 Phil Boyer getting left earlier rather than later.

 Phil emerges from the hole unscathed, so I tell myself it

 just a big class IV...as long as you don't screw up.
 I give a thumbs up

 and hike back to my boat, knowing that it's going to be bigger than it looks and a lot of it

 would have to be figured out at river level.
 On a river of these